-‘Wee’ Hughie Gallacher was idolised by fans everywhere, even of opposing teams.
+‘WEE’ Hughie Gallacher was idolised by fans everywhere, even those of opposing teams.
 But, as Vince Cooper writes, his life ended tragically

 On the night of 11 June 1957, Hughie Gallacher climbed an embankment close to his home in Gateshead, he said ‘sorry’ to two young trainspotters who were standing close by and stepped in front of the Edinburgh – York express train near a place called Dead Man’s Crossing.
 At 54 years old, life was over for the ‘King of Tyneside’.

 Whilst his football career was full of wonderful highs, life off the pitch for the Scot was not so easy.
 A failed marriage followed by a costly divorce, then the death of his second wife all dealt blows to the tiny striker.
 He rode them, but a charge that he ill-treated his son finally proved too much for the proud Scot, and he took his own life.

 Hugh Kilpatrick Gallacher was born in Bellshill, North Lanarkshire in 1903 and whilst at the Bellshill Academy formed what would become a lifelong friendship with another future ‘Wembley Wizard’, Alex James, later of Raith Rovers, Preston North End and, most notably, Arsenal.
 James recalled later of their friendship; “Hughie and I hit it off right from the start.
 We scrapped together and dogged (truanted) together.
 The two of us would do anything for a game.”

 Whilst playing for a junior side and working in the local Hattonrig Pit, the then 16-year-old Gallacher went to watch Bellshill play St Mirren juniors.
 They were were a player short, and he was given the chance to play, scoring his team’s goal in a 1-1 draw.